-- Literature study on state-of-the-art CFD-DEM applications - Gain acquaintance with the open-source CFD package OpenFOAM coupled with the DEM solver LIGGGHTS. - Perform different cold and hot-flow hydrodynamic/reactive CFD studies, validated with experimental data. - Optimization of design and operating conditions of the GSVR.
+- Literature study on state-of-the-art CFD-DEM applications - Gain acquaintance with the open-source CFD package OpenFOAM coupled with the DEM solver LIGGGHTS. - Perform different cold and hot-flow hydrodynamic/reactive CFD studies, validated with experimental data. - Optimization of design and operating conditions of GSVR for OCM.